Feminist theory: Politics

 Feminist political theory is a recently emerging field in political science focusing on gender and feminist themes within the state, institutions and policies.
 It questions the "modern political theory, dominated by universalistic liberalist thought, which claims indifference to gender or other identity differences and has therefore taken its time to open up to such concerns".

 Feminist perspectives entered international relations in the late 1980s, at about the same time as the end of the Cold War.
 This time was not a coincidence because the last forty years the conflict between US and USSR had been the dominant agenda of international politics.
 After the Cold War, there was continuing relative peace between the main powers.
 Soon, many new issues appeared on international relation's agenda.
 More attention was also paid to social movements.
 Indeed, in those times feminist approaches also used to depict the world politics.
 Feminists started to emphasize that while women have always been players in international system, their participation has frequently been associated with non-governmental settings such as social movements.
-However, they could also participate in inter-state decision making process as men did.
+However, they could also participate in inter-state decision-making process as men did.
 Until more recently, the role of women in international politics has been confined to being the wives of diplomats, nannies who go abroad to find work and support their family, or sex workers trafficked across international boundaries.
 Women's contributions has not been seen in the areas where hard power plays significant role such as military.
 Nowadays, women are gaining momentum in the sphere of international relations in areas of government, diplomacy, academia, etc..
 Despite barriers to more senior roles, women currently hold 11.1 percent of the seats in the U.S. Senate Foreign Relations Committee, and 10.8 percent in the House.
 In the U.S. Department of State, women make up 29 percent of the chiefs of mission, and 29 percent of senior foreign positions at USAID.
 In contrast, women are profoundly impacted by decisions the statepersons make.

 Economics

 Feminist economics broadly refers to a developing branch of economics that applies feminist insights and critiques to economics.
-Research under this heading is often interdisciplinary, critical, or heterodox.
+However, in recent decades, feminists like for example Katrine Marçal, author of Who Cooked Adam Smith's Dinner? has also taken up a critique of economics.
+Research in feminist economics is often interdisciplinary, critical, or heterodox.
 It encompasses debates about the relationship between feminism and economics on many levels: from applying mainstream economic methods to under-researched "women's" areas, to questioning how mainstream economics values the reproductive sector, to deeply philosophical critiques of economic epistemology and methodology.